Let Bags Fly for Families Facing Cancer!

 Yes.
 If you have the space for the boards and the land is flat, then set up is simple and it is irrelevant if play is on grass or asphalt.

 We do ask you have a sizable parking lot or grassy area for the boards, and a good approximation for a maximum needed is half the size of a football field; this is for 128 teams and allows for ample social distancing.
 For less teams, account for about six feet per court in width and boards are placed 27 feet apart per regulation.
-Our current electronic scoring structure allow for us to accommodate 128 teams with 32 courts.
+Our current electronic scoring structure allows for us to accommodate 128 teams with 32 courts.

 Of course.
 We normally set the courts up for the regulation of 27 feet and can shorten the courts to either the child regulation of 24 feet or to a court length that you believe would be appropriate for your audience.
-We also bring two extra sets of boards that we set up for practice and for kids to play.

 We use standard cornhole boards assembled with 2×4’’s, so they are quite sturdy and there is no bouncing.
 Some of the boards in use have been decorated by FPS families and are used exclusively for Cornhole for Cancer.
 We hope you enjoy the artwork displayed on the boards!
 Remember, we bring all the boards so there is no reason that any player needs to supply a board.